digihunch/kcluster/README.md

-# Minimalist deployment of Gitlab Community
+# Lab 2.
+Minimal deployment of Gitlab Community

 In this simple lab we install GitLab CE on an instance of T2 medium.
 Then create a porject on web portal and git clone it to a client.